-I next show that while intermediary capital risk serves a significant risk factor relative to other proposed economic risk factors, it is subsumed by the portfolio-generated HML carry factor as intermediary capital risk is no longer significant upon inclusion of the significantly priced HML carry risk factor.
+I also show that while intermediary capital risk serves a significant risk factor relative to other proposed economic risk factors, it is subsumed by the portfolio-generated HML carry factor as intermediary capital risk is no longer or only marginally significant upon the inclusion of the robustly priced HML carry risk factor.
 This finding does not preclude the relevance of intermediary capital risk and in fact clarifies its role in relation to previously identified sources of global risk embedded in the cross-section of exchange rates.
-The fact that the price of intermediary capital risk is previously significant and subsequently overshadowed by the HML risk factor shows that it may be one source of risk contained within the HML risk factor.
-Previous studies have shown the relevance of the HML risk factor, but have not yet identified its economic determinants with respect to financial shocks.
+The fact that the price of intermediary capital risk is previously significant and subsequently overshadowed by the HML carry risk factor shows that it may be one source of risk contained within the latter.
+Previous studies have shown the relevance of the HML carry risk factor, but have not yet conclusively identified its economic determinants with respect to financial shocks.
 The results here suggest that HML carry is the dominant risk factor for exchange rates and that intermediary capital shocks are one economic source of risk embedded within it.

-In addition to the findings on the interplay of intermediary capital risk with the global risk contained in the HML carry risk factor, I also provide an analysis of its connection with the dollar and global dollar factors of Lustig, Roussanov, and Verdelhan (2014) and Verdelhan (2018).
-I find that intermediary capital risk maintains its relevance when compared to these two factors and that the relevance of the risk embedded in the dollar factors for the cross-section of exchange rates hinges on the isolation of the global risk embedded in the dollar factors by parsing out the US-specific component of risk.
+In addition to the findings on the interplay of intermediary capital risk with the HML carry risk factor, I also provide an analysis of its connection with the dollar and global dollar factors of Lustig, Roussanov, and Verdelhan (2014) and Verdelhan (2018).
+I find that intermediary capital risk maintains its relevance when compared to these two factors and that the relevance of the risk embedded in the dollar factors for the cross-section of exchange rates hinges on the isolation of the global risk embedded in the dollar factors, obtained by parsing out the US-specific component of risk.
 The global dollar factor is significantly priced in the wider cross-section of currency returns, whereas the dollar factor itself, un-purged of US-specific risk, is not.

-I proceed to examine whether intermediary capital shocks help explain some component of the HML carry and global dollar factors, given that I hypothesize that intermediary capital risk serves an one economic source of shocks embedded in these two factors, while also exploring the relevance of other economic sources of global economic risk such as consumption growth, risk aversion, volatility, liquidity, US monetary policy, and real economic activity.
-I find that intermediary risk is both a consistent and robust determinant of the risk embedded within the carry trade, consistent with the economic relevance of intermediary risk for the pricing of foreign exchange.
-I also document the relevance of proxies for risk aversion, liquidity, and US real activity for carry trade returns in line with previous studies and theory.
+I proceed to formally examine whether intermediary capital shocks explain some component of the HML carry and global dollar factors, given that I hypothesize that intermediary capital risk serves an one economic source of shocks embedded in these two factors, while also exploring the relevance of other candidate sources of global risk such as consumption growth, risk aversion, volatility, liquidity, US monetary policy, and real economic activity.
+I find that intermediary risk is both a consistent and robust determinant of the risk embedded within the HML carry factor, consistent with the economic relevance of intermediary risk for the pricing of foreign exchange.
+I also document the relevance of proxies for risk aversion, liquidity, and US real activity for the HML carry factor, and the co-movement of intermediary capital, liquidity, and US real activity for the global dollar factor, in line with previous studies and theory.

 The paper proceeds as follows.
 Section II discusses where this paper lies in the broader literature.
 Section III describes the core data, portfolio construction methodology, various summary statistics, and a discussion of the eroded profitability of systematic currency strategies following 2010.
-Section IV outlines the regression specifications and displays and discusses the empirical results.
-Section V concludes.
+Section IV outlines the regression specifications, and displays and discusses the empirical asset pricing results.
+Section V examines the economic determinants of the portfolio-based exchange rate factors.
+Section VI concludes.